lep/jassdoc/Readme.md

 to add helpful comments for unclear functions, give notes about buggy functions and inform about other misc information.

-The jass natives are grouped into categories and split into files (e.g.
-`unit.j` and `timer.j`).
-This project is structured like code so that it can be compiled into one large document, but doing so is not necessary for making use of this repository.

 Currently there's [Jassbot - a JASS API search engine](https://lep.duckdns.org/app/jassbot/) running that uses this as a database.

 # How to add documentation